 |Microflow that creates a large number of non-persistable entities and shows them in a page.|

 |Microflow that calls a web service/app service to retrieve external data and convert them to non-persistable entities.|

 |A page has multiple microflow data source data views, each causing the state transferred to the Mendix Runtime to handle the microflow.|

-To make sure the session state does not become too big when the above scenarios apply to your app, it’s recommended to explicitly delete objects when they are no longer necessary, so that they are not part of the state anymore.
-This frees up memory for the Mendix Runtime nodes to handle requests for this session and improves performance.
+To make sure the dirty state does not become too big when the above scenarios apply to your app, it’s recommended to explicitly delete objects when they are no longer necessary, so that they are not part of the state anymore.
+This frees up memory for the Mendix Runtime nodes to handle requests and improves performance.

 $currentSession variable is available in microflows so that a reference to the current session can easily be obtained.
 When an object needs to be stored, its association can be set to

 $currentSession, and when the object needs to be retrieved again